UoA-eResearch/yolact/README.md

 ### Prediction

 Download the pretrained weights file from https://www.dropbox.com/s/8e3js8ngweiajjh/sidewalks_24_15000.pth?dl=0.
+You can use `python eval.py --config sidewalks_config --trained_model weights/sidewalks_24_15000.pth` to assess it's accuracy against the validation data.
 This should have this level of accuracy:
 ```
        |  all  |  .50  |  .55  |  .60  |  .65  |  .70  |  .75  |  .80  |  .85  |  .90  |  .95  |
 -------+-------+-------+-------+-------+-------+-------+-------+-------+-------+-------+-------+